viam-modules/viamrtsp/README.md

 Use the `DiscoverResources` API by adding a `viam:viamrtsp:onvif` `discovery` model to retrieve a list of cameras discovered by the service and their configuration.
 You can then retrieve a preview image from a camera using the `Preview` `DoCommand`.

-Some cameras will output multiple channels, so review the `rtsp_address` and the image preview of the cameras to determine which camera streams you wish to add.
+Some cameras will output multiple channels, so review the `rtsp_address`, the image preview, and the metadata of the cameras to determine which camera streams you wish to add.

 ### Common RTSP discovery pitfalls
 #### DHCP